 Tatiana Bilbao received a Bachelor of Architecture degree from Universidad Iberoamericana in 1996 and currently teaches at Yale School of Architecture as the Norman R. Foster Visiting Professor and at Columbia University Graduate School of Architecture, Planning and Preservation.
 In 2016, she was shortlisted for Architectural Review’s Woman Architect of the Year Award.
 Architectural Record awarded the firm the 2007 Design Vanguard Award and in 2014, it received the Global Award for Sustainable Architecture from the LOCUS Foundation.
 Bilbao was named one of The Architectural League’s 2010 Emerging Voices.

-Hilary Sample is an architect and co-founder of New York-based MOS, recipient of The Architectural League’s Emerging Voices honor in 2008, the National Design Award from the Smithsonian Cooper Hewitt 2015, and the subject of El Croquis #184.
-Sample also teaches as an Associate Professor at Columbia University Graduate School of Architecture, Planning and Preservation.
+After the lecture, Hilary Sample will moderate a discussion with Bilbao.
+Sample is an architect and co-founder of New York-based MOS, recipient of The Architectural League’s Emerging Voices honor in 2008, the National Design Award from the Smithsonian Cooper Hewitt 2015, and the subject of El Croquis #184.
+She is also an Associate Professor at Columbia University Graduate School of Architecture, Planning and Preservation.

 This lecture is co-sponsored by The Irwin S. Chanin School of Architecture of The Cooper Union.
 It is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council and the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.